HamedAlemo/advanced-geo-python/lectures/03_python-env.md

 Conda as a package manager helps you find and install packages.
 If you need a package that requires a different version of Python, you do not need to switch to a different environment manager because conda is also an environment manager.
 With just a few commands, you can set up a totally separate environment to run that different version of Python, while continuing to run your usual version of Python in your normal environment.

-While there are multiple ways to install conda for Python, including [Anaconda Distribution](https://www.anaconda.com/download/) and [Miniconda Distribution](https://docs.conda.io/projects/miniconda/en/latest/). {numref}`miniconda-anaconda` shows the difference between Conda, Miniconda and Anaconda.
+There are multiple ways to install conda for Python, including [Anaconda Distribution](https://www.anaconda.com/download/) and [Miniconda Distribution](https://docs.conda.io/projects/miniconda/en/latest/). {numref}`miniconda-anaconda` shows the difference between Conda, Miniconda and Anaconda.
 Miniconda combines Conda with Python and a small number of core packages; Anaconda includes Miniconda as well as a large number of the most widely used Python packages (> 150).

 We recommend Miniconda, the most lightweight and bare-minimum approach to using conda.
 While the Anaconda distribution has a lot of packages pre-installed, they are not used all together in most of the projects.
 Therefore, it is optimal to install Miniconda and benefit from the Conda package and environment management systems but avoid installing too many unnecessary packages.